preeti-chauhan/hwe-modelsim-xubuntu-macos/README.md

 **3. Restart the VM**

 - Start the VM again from UTM
-- It should now boot from your installed Xubuntu system on disk
+- It should now boot from the installed Xubuntu system on disk

 ---

-### Verify You’re in the Real System
+### Verify it is in the Real System

 Run: